 - When you must be absent, get notes from a classmate.

 You are responsible for all course material, as well as any in-class assignments that may be given.

 - Make arrangements with me if you have an excused absence, and miss a quiz or graded assignment.

 - Do not fall behind on your homework or graded assignments.

 - Make regular visits to office hours to review your work and ask questions.

 We will have in-class quizzes (one or two a week), designed to make sure you become fluent in basic concepts and computational tasks.

-- Quiz topics will be announced in advance, referencing your book, homework problems, or other examples.
+- Quiz topics (but not necessarily dates) will be announced in advance.

 Once a topic has been announced, it is eligible for all subsequent quizzes.